Moesif/moesifpythonrequest/README.md

 > If you are using Moesif's API monitoring SDKs like [Moesif Django](https://github.com/Moesif/moesifdjango) or [Moesif WSGI](https://github.com/moesif/moesifwsgi) to log incoming API calls, this library is already included.

 ## Prerequisites
-Before using this middleware, make sure you have the following:
+Before using Moesif for Python Requests, make sure you have the following:

 - [An active Moesif account](https://moesif.com/wrap)
 - [A Moesif Application ID](#get-your-moesif-application-id)